 10. Don’t be pushy

 Encouraging the child to do something is good.
-But nagging them to do it can make you seem pushy or a bully, which will demotivate the child.
-Being pushy is also bad for it can make the child rebellious and motivate them to do the opposite of what you want them to do.
+But nagging them to do it can make you seem pushy or a bossy, which will demotivate the child.
+Being nagging can demotivate a child.
+Being pushy can also make the child rebellious and motivate them to do the opposite of what you want them to do.

 11. Help them acquire new skills

 Just as they would be eager to try their new toys, kids will also be eager to try any new skills that they learn.
+They are curious to try new skills.
 Motivate your child to do better at school or outside by helping them acquire the right skills and giving them access to the right tools.

 12. Help them embrace their flaws

 Everyone has a flaw or two.
 But your flaws shouldn’t determine whether or not you will succeed in life.
 Teach your children to embrace their flaws.
+Do not point out the flaws.
+Or make them feel inferior because of the flaws.
 For instance, your child may be short and not qualify for the basketball team.
 Encourage them to try baseball, cricket, or swimming instead!
 Help them find ways to use their shortcomings to their benefit, and motivate them.

 One of the simplest ways to demotivate your child is to judge them.
 When you judge everything that your child does, and label them as ‘good’, ‘bad’, or ‘not good enough’, your child will become wary of trying anything new.
 When you stop judging and labeling, your kid will not be afraid to try something new.